 - 14.1 Attached at Appendix 7 is the proposed fees and charges schedule for the 2020/21 financial year.
 An element of the charges have been uplifted following discussions with the Heads of Service and Cabinet Members, however a number are proposed to remain at the same level as the 2019/20 financial year.
 The proposed value and percentage increase for 2020/21 where applicable for each charge is included within the Appendix. - 14.2 The requirement to publish the fees and charges schedule arises from paragraph 12.1 of the Finance Procedure Rules "The Revenue Budget report presented to the relevant Overview and Scrutiny Committee for scrutiny prior to the start of each financial year will include proposals for fees and charges, including any amendments, for the forthcoming financial year.
 This will be prepared by the Director of Finance in consultation with Heads of Service / Directors.
 After comments from the Overview and Scrutiny Committee, the final approval of fees and charges will align with the budget process with a report to Cabinet with a recommendation to Council.
 Any amendments in year should be reported to Cabinet for approval". - 14.3 At this stage where services have proposed to increase fees and charges, due to volatility, any increases generated will mostly be used to offset inflationary pressures within the relevant service.
 In addition, the demand for services financed from fees and charges is unknown and therefore is a variable which cannot be quantified at this time. - 14.4 As in previous years, there are a number of exclusions to the schedule.
-The following services set their charges based on current legislation and market conditions planning, markets, hoardings rental, leased out buildings, lifelong learning accreditation fees, adult care charges and Oldham Leisure services. - 14.5 Areas for consideration for 2020/21 include: - New charges for Gallery Oldham Learning sessions, Light Duty Vehicle Crossing Applications, Taxi operator licences without a star rating, Highways permits and Pre-Application Planning fees. - Realignment of car parking charges at Dovestones Reservoir. - Removal of library fines as agreed by Council. - Change in VAT treatment for Registrar Services and for room hire at the Link Centre as this building is not opted to tax. - The charge for domestic waste has been increased by 2.4% but the additional charges for trade waste recycling has increased by 5%.
-Against competitors, the charge is still very competitive without being discouraging. - Private Hire licencing as with vehicle and drivers' licences these are based on the number issued and likely to be renewed.
-Charges for 2020/21 will remain at the previous charge. - Commercial Pest Control there are a range of annual contracts for commercial premises for which there is no proposal for an increase for 2020/21.
+The following services set their charges based on current legislation and market conditions planning, markets, hoardings rental, leased out buildings, lifelong learning accreditation fees, adult care charges and Oldham Leisure services. - 14.5 Key issues and areas of change for 2020/21 include: - New charges for Gallery Oldham Learning sessions, Light Duty Vehicle Crossing Applications, Taxi operator licences without a star rating, Highways permits and Pre- Application Planning fees. - Realignment of car parking charges at Dovestones Reservoir. - Removal of library fines as agreed by Council. - A change in VAT treatment for Registrar Services and for room hire at the Link Centre as this building is not opted to tax. - An increase of 2.4% to the charge for domestic waste and an increase of 5% to the additional charges for trade waste recycling.
+When compared to the market, the charge is still very competitive. - Private Hire licencing as with vehicle and drivers' licences these are based on the number issued and likely to be renewed.
+Charges for 2020/21 will remain unchanged. - Commercial Pest Control there are a range of annual contracts for commercial premises for which will remain unchanged for 2020/21.
 Previously the increase has been above 7%. - A proposal for an average increase of 2.9% for new graves and 1.5% for burials.
-The Competition and Markets Authority have launched an investigation into the funerals sector and as such the Council could be asked to substantiate any increase in charge and the methodology for the increase. - A proposed increase (with effect from September 2020) of 10p to the price of a school meal for pupils - 14.6 As usual the fees and charges relating to educational establishments and schools e.g. lifelong learning, outdoor education, music, school meals and swimming will be reviewed in line with the academic year and any resulting changes will commence from September 2020.
+The Competition and Markets Authority have launched an investigation into the funerals sector and as such the Council could be asked to substantiate any increase in charge and the methodology for the increase. - A proposed increase (with effect from September 2020) of 10p to the price of a school meal for pupils. - 14.6 As usual the fees and charges relating to educational establishments and schools e.g. lifelong learning, outdoor education, music, school meals and swimming are reviewed in line with the academic year and any resulting changes will commence from September 2020.
 The charges for these areas included within the Appendix relate to charges from September 2020 onwards.